DataJuggler/BlazorGallery/ProjectTemplates/Working/templates/README.md

 make up a string for its value.
 This keycode is used to create password hashes when an account is created by a user.
-7. Create a system level environment variable named BlazorGalleryURL and set its value to https://localhost:44330 or the domain name if you are publishing.
+7. Create a system level environment variable named BlazorGalleryURL and set its value to https://localhost:44330 or your domain name if you are publishing.
 8. Go to https://github.com/DataJuggler/BlazorGallery/ and leave a star
 9. Go to https://youtube.com/DataJuggler and subscribe.
 10. Tell a developer you know how easy Blazor Gallery makes it to create a Blazor SQL